-- (a) If the Corporation has been given notice of a Members' resolution it must be considered at the next General Meeting that occurs more than 21 days after the notice is given. - (b) The Corporation must give all its Members notice of that resolution at the same time, or as soon as possible afterwards, in the same way as it gives notice of a General Meeting. - (c) The Corporation does not have to give notice of a resolution if it is defamatory. - (d) In order for a Members' resolution to be considered and put to the vote at a General Meeting, at least 75% of the Proposing Members must be present at the General Meeting.
+- (a) If the Corporation has been given notice of a Members' resolution it must be considered at the next General Meeting that occurs more than 21 days after the notice is given. - (b) The corporation of that resolution at the same time, or as soon as possible afterwards, in the same way as rule, it gives notice of a General Meeting. - (c) The corporation must consider the Corporation does not have to give notice of a resolution if it is defamatory. - (c)(d) In order for a Members' resolution to be considered and put to the vote at a General Meeting, at least 75% of the next general meeting which is being held more than 28-days after Proposing Members must be present at the notice from the members has been given to the corporation.
+General Meeting.

-8.9 Quorum at General Meetings and AGMs
+7.48.9 Quorum at general meetings General Meetings and AGMs